5 houseplants you should never place in your bedroom, according to Feng Shui and interior design experts – plus which plants to choose instead

 'I don't recommend snake plants because they have sword-like, spiky leaves which cut into the energy,' says Suzanne Roynon, Feng Shui expert.
 'This can cause exhaustion, tension, stress, prickly conversations, and sharp words.
 None of which are really conducive to a harmonious, balanced environment,' she explains.

-Even though many believe snake plants aid better sleep, you may find they are actually a disruptive addition to your bedroom.
+Even though many believe snake plants aid better sleep, you may find they are a bad energy item.
 On top of this, it's also a toxic plant, presenting an unwelcoming energy.

 An alternative plant with less intrusive foliage is an aspidistra, or the cast-iron plant (available at Walmart).
 It has slender, non-toxic foliage, reminiscent of snake plants, but with softer appearance.
 These indoor low light plants also adapt well to shade, so won't complain when you have an occasional lazy morning and don't open your bedroom curtains for a few hours.